A Century of Portraits: A Visual Historical Record of American High School Yearbooks: Related Work

-Researchers in the humanities are now able to tease out historical information from large text corpora thanks to advances in natural language processing and information retrieval.
-For example, these advances (together with the availability of large-scale storage and OCR technology) enabled Michel et al. to conduct a thorough study of about 4\% of all books ever printed resulting in a quantitative analysis of cultural and linguistic trends~\cite{googlebooks}.
-Large historical image collections will enable researchers to conduct similar analyses of visual historical trends.
+Researchers in the humanities tease out historical information from ever larger text corpora thanks to advances in natural language processing and information retrieval.
+For example, these advances (together with the availability of large-scale storage and OCR technology) enabled Michel et al.~\cite{googlebooks} to conduct a thorough study of about 4\% of all books ever printed resulting in a quantitative analysis of cultural and linguistic trends.

-To date, the study of historical images has been relatively limited.
-Some examples include modeling the evolution over time of automobile design~\cite{cars} and architecture~\cite{linking2015iccp} as well as dating historical color photographs~\cite{dating}.
-Here we extend upon these works by presenting a historical dataset that can be used to answer a broader set of questions.
+To date, the automated analysis of historical images has been relatively limited.
+Some examples include modeling the evolution of automobile design~\cite{cars} and architecture~\cite{linking2015iccp} as well as \textit{image dating}--determining the date when historical color photographs were taken~\cite{dating,dating2}.
+Here we extend upon these works by presenting a yearbook dataset that we use to answer a broader set of questions.
+Concurrent and independent of our work,~\cite{other_yearbooks} also proposed using yearbook data for image dating but focused on yearbooks from two counties in Missouri.
+Our work differs in that we mine for various patterns in yearbook data beyond date prediction.
+Moreover, our dataset is unique as it a broader sample of locations across the United States as well as constant coverage over time (see Figure~\ref{fig:facesperyear}).